hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 ## Agent API Tokens

-[Agent pools](/docs/cloud/workspaces/agent.html) have their own set of API tokens which allow agents to communicate with Terraform Cloud, scoped to an organization.
-These tokens are not valid for direct usage in the V2 API and are only used by agents.
+[Agent pools](/docs/cloud/agents/index.html) have their own set of API tokens which allow agents to communicate with Terraform Cloud, scoped to an organization.
+These tokens are not valid for direct usage in the Terraform Cloud API and are only used by agents.

 ## Access Levels